Leader of the Opposition (New Zealand): History

 For much of the country's early history, the role was not a formal one.
 For most of the 19th century, there was rarely any one person who could be identified as the leader of the Opposition.
 Prominent members were sometimes informally dubbed as "Leader of the Opposition" – often facetiously by rival politicians.
 It was only when the Liberal Party was formed that any unified leadership appeared in Parliament, and the role of Opposition leader is generally traced from this point.
 John Ballance, leader of the Liberals (and later premier) is usually considered the first leader of the Opposition in the modern sense.

 When Ballance led the Liberals into government in 1891, they faced no formal opposition in a party sense, though certain MPs were styled leader of the Opposition.
-Their opponents gradually coalesced around a leader, William Massey, who became Opposition leader in 1903, and in 1909 became the first parliamentary leader of the new Reform Party.
+Their opponents gradually coalesced around a leader, William Massey, who became leader of the Opposition in 1903, and in 1909 became the first parliamentary leader of the new Reform Party.
 For the first time, an Opposition party came forward as an alternative government.
 After this, the leader of the Opposition was typically the parliamentary leader of the largest party in the House of Representatives that had not undertaken to support the government of the day.

 One exception to this was during World War I, when the opposition Liberal Party accepted the governing Reform Party's offer to form a wartime coalition.
 Prime Minister Massey also extended the offer to the new Labour Party who rejected it.
 This made Labour the largest party not in government, however their leader Alfred Hindmarsh was not officially recognised as the leader of the Opposition.
 Joseph Ward, who became deputy prime minister in the wartime cabinet, still retained the title, albeit in name only.

 During the 1910s and 1920s, the role of Official Opposition alternated between the Liberal and Reform parties.
 However, the rise of the Labour Party in the 1920s, together with a gradual weakening in support for the Liberals, led to a three-party situation by the mid-1920s, with the Labour and Liberal parties having a similar number of seats.
 After the 1925 election there was no official leader of the Opposition until Rex Mason of Labour won the seat of Eden in the by-election held on 15 April 1926.
 Labour superseded the Liberals as the Official Opposition, and their leader Harry Holland became the leader of the Opposition.

 The 1928 general election put the United Party (a remnant of the Liberals) in government for the last time.
 Reform then became the Opposition, however in 1931 Reform entered into coalition with the Liberals, and Labour then became the Official Opposition, despite being the third party.
 The unity of the coalition, culminating in the formation of the National Party in 1936, created a stable two-party system, with National and Labour alternating between Government and Opposition for much of the remainder of the century.